-Has established a successful business speaking on a variety of issues facing college students.
+Will Keim has established a successful business speaking on a variety of issues facing college students.
 He also speaks about hazing and leadership issues related to Greek and other campus organizations.
-See his websiteor he can be contacted by email at: email@example.com or 1-800-848-3897 fax (541) 758-5658
+See his website or he can be contacted by email at: email@example.com or by phone at 1-800-848-3897 or by fax at (541) 758-5658.

 Hank Nuwer --

-Is once again accepting speaking engagements.
-Mr. Nuwer is the author of three books on Hazing (Broken Pledges, Wrongs of Passage, High School Hazing).
-He has presented at schools such as the University of Michigan, University of Oregon, University of Illinois, University of Maine, Cornell and the University of Pennsylvania.
-He may be contacted through representative Jayne Moore at Contemporary Issues Agency at (800) 843-2179 or this link:http://www.ciaspeakers.com/pages/hazing.html
+Mr. Nuwer is the author of three books on Hazing (Broken Pledges, Wrongs of Passage, and High School Hazing).
+He has presented at schools such as the University of Michigan, University of Oregon, University of Illinois, University of Maine, Cornell, and the University of Pennsylvania.
+He may be contacted through representative Jayne Moore at Contemporary Issues Agency at (800) 843-2179.

 Dr. Thomas "Sparky" Reardon --

-Dean of Students, The University of Mississippi.
+Dr. Reardon is the Dean of Students at The University of Mississippi.
 Sparky has spoken to thousands of college students across the country and at numerous conferences and conventions.
-He uses his twenty-five years of experience as the Dean of Students to reach the better nature of the individuals in the audience.
+He uses his many years of experience as the Dean of Students to reach the better nature of the individuals in the audience.
 Covered in his talk are personal commitment, values, determining what is hazing, developing alternatives, and strategy to stop hazing.
 He also works in workshop and retreat settings.
 He can be contacted at firstname.lastname@example.org or at 662-915-5056.

 Rita Saucier --